erikabarcott/infrakit-instance-profitbricks/README.md

 Use "build/infrakit group [command] --help" for more information about a command.
 ```

-Describe group command displays info about the instances in a tabular form.
+The `describe group` command displays info about the instances in a tabular form.

 ```
 $ ./infrakit group describe pb-example